Enchoseon/Goxel-To-ObjToSchematic/README.md

 # Examples

 - `node . --input "./goxelExport.obj" --trim --rot`
-    - Generate a trimmed and rotated .obj file in the root directory.
+    - Generate a trimmed and rotated .obj file in the root directory from an .obj file in the root directory.
 - ` node . --input "./goxelExport.obj" --trim --rot --vox "./ObjToSchematic"`
     - Same as previous example, but update the headless-config.ts file in an instance of ObjToSchematic in the root folder.
 - ` node . --input "./goxelExport.obj" --trim --rot --vox "./ObjToSchematic" --voxFormat "litematic" && bash ./voxelize.sh`